Nonprofit Technology Roadmap

 When the internal owner leaves, the vendor project manager changes, or the one staff member who understands the data model quits, the work loses continuity.
 Decisions get reopened.
 Confidence drops.
 Eventually the roadmap starts representing a version of the organization that no longer exists.

-What went wrong
+What went wrong with the nonprofit technology roadmap

 The roadmap depended on heroics, undocumented context, or one person holding too much of the plan together.

 Scope work into smaller phases with clear outcomes and in-and-out boundaries so someone new can pick it up.
 Name one accountable owner for each phase and identify a backup, even if the backup is a role rather than a person.
 Build stabilization and documentation into the roadmap as recurring work.
+A technology roadmap that survives turnover is one that doesn't rely on institutional memory.

 3“Leadership Is Non-Technical.
-They Didn’t Understand It.”
+They Didn’t Understand the Roadmap.”

 A roadmap is a governance tool.
 If it requires technical fluency to approve, it is too tool-centric.
 Non-technical leaders do not need to debate platforms.
 They need to make tradeoffs across mission impact, risk, staff capacity, client experience, and budget.

-What went wrong
+What went wrong with the nonprofit technology roadmap

 The roadmap was written in tool language instead of decision language, so leadership could not clearly evaluate tradeoffs.

 Write roadmap items as outcomes in plain English.
 Instead of “Replace Salesforce,” write “Reduce manual donor reporting by 50% and improve retention tracking.”
 Then include the board-level facts leaders actually need: owner, budget range, capacity assumptions, and key risks or dependencies.
+A technology roadmap that uses governance language, not tool language, is one leadership can actually use.

 4“We Delivered Roadmap Items.
 Nothing Improved on the Ground.”